Privacy & Security Research

 Controlling the technical attack surface discoverable through OSINT tooling: visible infrastructure, service enumeration, and technology stack details.

-Safeguards for high-profile individuals facing elevated targeting and personal risk: personal privacy, travel security, and reputation management across digital and physical domains.
+Safeguards for high-profile individuals facing elevated targeting and personal risk: account and recovery hardening, SIM-swap protection, consent-scoped household exposure, and travel and calendar exposure.

 Ongoing surveillance of public data for emerging threats and leaks: breach exposure, leaked credentials, and the capability to respond rapidly.